petelindgren/FastAPIAuth/examples/requirements/05_docker_compose_fastapi_users_jwt_bearer/README.md

 # FastAPI Users

-Run FastAPI Users SQLAlchemy example with `docker-compose.yaml` and a `Dockerfile` using Bearer Token transport with JWT Strategy
+Run FastAPI Users SQLAlchemy example with `docker-compose.yaml` and a `Dockerfile` using Bearer Token transport with JWT Strategy.

+This FastAPI application uses **`sqlite`** to power the database.

 References:
 - https://fastapi-users.github.io/fastapi-users/configuration/full-example/#sqlalchemy